Brian Duffy (photographer): Photographic career

 After leaving Vogue, Duffy still provided fashion photography for the magazine.
-He also worked for numerous publications including Nova, London Life, Cosmopolitan, Esquire, Town, Queen, The Observer, The Sunday Times Magazine and the Telegraph Magazine.
+He also worked for numerous publications including Nova, London Life, Cosmopolitan, Esquire, Town, Queen, The Observer, The Sunday Times Magazine, and the Telegraph Magazine.
 He worked for Swiss art director Peter Knapp and later Foulia Elia for French Elle for two periods the first between 1962 and 1966, and then again between 1974 and 1979.
 Duffy claimed that he did some of his best work working with French Elle.
-Duffy was also a highly successful commercial advertising photographer shooting award-winning campaigns for both Benson & Hedges and Smirnoff in the 1970s as well as designing the concept for Silk Cut which he sold onto Paul Arden at Saatchi & Saatchi.
+Duffy was also a highly successful commercial advertising photographer shooting award-winning campaigns for both Benson & Hedges and Smirnoff in the 1970s as well as designing the concept for Silk Cut which he sold to Paul Arden at Saatchi & Saatchi.

 In 1965 Duffy was asked to shoot the second Pirelli calendar which was shot on location in the south of France.
-He was commissioned to shoot the calendar again in 1973 (one of very few photographers commissioned to shoot two) which he created in collaboration with British pop artist Allen Jones and airbrush specialist Philip Castle.
+He was commissioned to shoot the calendar again in 1973 (one of the very few photographers commissioned to shoot two) which he created in collaboration with British pop artist Allen Jones and airbrush specialist Philip Castle.
 In 1968 he set up a film production company with Len Deighton called Deighton Duffy and went on to produce Only When I Larf, based on Deighton's book (1967), and Oh!
 What a Lovely War, which was released in 1969.
 Continuing Duffy's lifelong interest in the First World War, in 1985 he directed Lions Led By Donkeys for Channel Four.

-Duffy had an eight-year working relationship with the artist David Bowie, and shot five key sessions over this period providing the creative concept as well as the photographic image for three album covers: Aladdin Sane (1973), when Duffy interpreted Bowie's original title of 'A Lad Insane' as 'Aladdin Sane', Lodger (1979) and Scary Monsters (and Super Creeps) (1980).
+Duffy had an eight-year working relationship with the artist David Bowie and shot five key sessions over this period providing the creative concept as well as the photographic image for three album covers: Aladdin Sane (1973) when Duffy interpreted Bowie's original title of 'A Lad Insane' as 'Aladdin Sane', Lodger (1979) and Scary Monsters (and Super Creeps) (1980).
 Duffy also photographed Bowie as his character Ziggy Stardust in July 1972, and on the set of Nicolas Roeg's cult film The Man Who Fell to Earth (1976) on location for The Sunday Times.
 Duffy's input had a significant influence on the creation of Bowie's chameleon-like public image and in 2014 Chris Duffy and Kevin Cann co-authored a book chronicling these shoots titled Duffy Bowie: Five Sessions.

 In 1979 Duffy abruptly gave up photography, attempting to burn many of his negatives in his studio yard.
-Fortunately his neighbours objected to the acrid smoke and the council were called to step in and much of his work was saved.
+Fortunately, his neighbours objected to the acrid smoke, and the council was called to step in, and much of his work was saved.
 Although a large number of his images were lost the ones that remain stand collectively as a comprehensive visual history of twenty-five years of British culture and fashion.

-The story of his life and work is documented in a BBC Four documentary aired in January 2010 titled [The Man Who Shot the 60's.
+The story of his life and work is documented in a BBC Four documentary aired in January 2010 titled [The Man Who Shot the 60s.